 The Club Council is dedicated to empowering students at UW Bothell through promoting diverse interests to build unity on campus.
 These student leaders guide clubs to success and maximize student voice in decision‐making.

-Campus Events Board is committed to providing all students with a purposeful and positive collegiate experience through diverse programs and events.
+Campus Events Board (CEB) is committed to providing all students with a purposeful and positive collegiate experience through diverse programs and events.

-Contract firstname.lastname@example.org for more information.
+Contact firstname.lastname@example.org for more information.

-Associated Students of the University of Washington Bothell, are the official representative voice for all students within the university.
+Associated Students of the University of Washington Bothell (ASUWB), are the official representative voice for all students within the university.
 They exist to empower our student body through the following measures: Seeking to enhance the entire student experience by supporting and/or drafting policy that promotes student interests, needs, and welfare.
 They serve as a liaison between the students and faculty, staff, alumni, and administration.

 Student Project Assistants provide customer service for SEA.
 Working under the supervision of the SEA staff, duties will include providing superior customer service to currently enrolled students, data entry, filing, answering phones, making copies, supporting events/programs, awards ceremonies, marketing, hanging posters, supporting student organizations, and general office work.
-Additionally the Student Project Assistant are trained on OrgSync and Kentico.
+Additionally the Student Project Assistant are trained on Presence and Kentico.